geek-kb/k8s_security/docs/intro.md

 This site is dedicated to helping developers, DevOps engineers, and Kubernetes administrators implement robust security measures aligned with the principles of the **Certified Kubernetes Security Specialist (CKS)** certification and more.
 The topics that are relevant for the CKS certification are marked as such.

+The site is still under development and many CKS related topics are not yet covered.
+We're doing our best to add the missing content as quickly as possible.
+Thanks for your patient.

-The information is up to date with the latest Kubernetes versions and security tools based on the CKS curriculum.
+The information will soon be up to date with the latest Kubernetes versions and security tools based on the CKS curriculum.

 ---